tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 single DMD can easily handle the number of files expected to be written by a client, so this is unlikely to be a significant issue.

+123‒ ‒ ‒: In these designs, the set of files in a Magic Folder is represented as the union of the files in all client DMDs.
+However, when a file is modified by more than one client, it will be linked from multiple client DMDs.
+We therefore need a mechanism, such as a version number or a monotonically increasing timestamp, to determine which copy takes priority.

 35‒ ‒: When a Magic Folder client detects a remote change, it must traverse an immutable directory structure to see what has changed.
 Completely unchanged subtrees will have the same URI, allowing some of